pyrmont/testament/api.md

 failure (a default printing function will be called if no function has been set).
 If the test is successful, no result is printed.

-In addition to creating a function, `deftest` registers the test in the 'test suite'.
+In addition to creating a function, `deftest` registers the test in the _test suite_.
 Testament's test suite is a global table of tests that have been registered by `deftest`.
 When a user calls `run-tests!` without specifying any tests to run, each test in the test suite is called.
 The order in which each test is called is not guaranteed.